 For years, I have been looking for a face sunscreen that would not make feel the urge to scratch my face the moment I put it on.
 Finally, I have found a few products that I feel comfortable using and have helped me to wear face sunscreen all-year-long.
 These are the best mineral sunscreens that I have tried, and the only ones I have repurchased and can wholeheartedly recommend.
 Scroll to the end for body sunscreen recommendations as well.

-- lightweight, virtually weightless consistency
+- lightweight, virtually weightless, mousse-like consistency

 - SPF 25

 - clear (!!) no white cast at all

 - sturdy packaging with a pump (no leakege issues)